Randy McKay: Crash line

 For a period of time with the New Jersey Devils, McKay was a member of "The Crash Line" alongside Bobby Holík and Mike Peluso.
 Head coach Jacques Lemaire created the line to counter the larger skilled players of the Eastern Conference at the time, including Eric Lindros, Cam Neely and Jaromír Jágr.
 The average weight of the linemates was 215 pounds, and each skater played a physical and aggressive style of hockey.
 The trio were part of the Devils Stanley Cup championship in 1995.
 Following the departure of Peluso, Holík and McKay often remained on the same line, which sometimes included Sergei Brylin.

 Other

 McKay is a graduate of Michigan Technological University (1984–1988).

-McKay splits time between Houghton, Michigan and Marquette, Michigan as has four children: Riley, Kaitlyn, Dawson and McKenna.
+McKay splits time between Houghton, Michigan and Marquette, Michigan with his wife, Amy.
+He has four children: Riley, Kaitlyn, Dawson and McKenna.